John Wesley: Interfaith relations and views

-Personality and activities
+Personal life and activities

 Wesley travelled widely, generally on horseback, preaching two or three times each day.
-Stephen Tomkins writes that "[Wesley] rode 250,000 miles, gave away 30,000 pounds, ... and preached more than 40,000 sermons... " He formed societies, opened chapels, examined and commissioned preachers, administered aid charities, prescribed for the sick, helped to pioneer the use of electric shock for the treatment of illness, and superintended orphanages and schools (including Kingswood School).
+Stephen Tomkins writes that "[Wesley] rode 250,000 miles, gave away 30,000 pounds, ... and preached more than 40,000 sermons".
+He formed societies, opened chapels, examined and commissioned preachers, administered aid charities, prescribed for the sick, helped to pioneer the use of electric shock for the treatment of illness, and superintended orphanages and schools (including Kingswood School).

 Wesley practised a vegetarian diet and in later life abstained from wine for health reasons.
-He wrote, "thanks be to God, since the time I gave up flesh meals and wine I have been delivered from all physical ills."
+He wrote, "thanks be to God, since the time I gave up flesh meals and wine I have been delivered from all physical ills".
 Wesley warned against the dangers of alcohol abuse in his famous sermon, The Use of Money, and in his letter to an alcoholic.
 In his sermon, On Public Diversions, Wesley says: "You see the wine when it sparkles in the cup, and are going to drink of it.
 I tell you there is poison in it! and, therefore, beg you to throw it away".
 These statements against alcohol use largely concerned "hard liquors and spirits" rather than the low-alcohol beer, which was often safer to drink than the contaminated water of that time.
 Methodist churches became pioneers in the teetotal temperance movement of the 19th and 20th centuries, and later it became de rigueur in British Methodism.

 He attended music concerts, and was especially an admirer of Charles Avison.
 After attending a performance in Bristol Cathedral in 1758, Wesley recorded in his journal: "I went to the cathedral to hear Mr. Handel's Messiah.
 I doubt if that congregation was ever so serious at a sermon as they were during this performance.
 In many places, especially several of the choruses, it exceeded my expectation."